 (Photo Credit: Getty Images)

 Making pancakes and baking cakes is a bit trickier than whipping up a batch of chocolate chip cookies.
-It's about balance; too much flour will make the batter too thick, dry, and dense, while too little will make the batter runny.
+It's all about balance; too much flour will make the batter too thick, dry, and dense, while too little will make the batter runny.
 Because baking soda needs an acidic element to work as a leavening agent, baking powder is best used in both pancakes and most cakes (unless you're making a Devil's Food Cake, which calls for an acidic element).
-Omitting baking powder, however, will cause your fluffy breakfast cake looking a little flat, sort of like a crepe.
+Omitting baking powder, however, will cause your fluffy breakfast cake to look a little flat, sort of like a crepe.

 If you’re out of either, some substitutes for baking soda and baking powder include: